 The Gulf Shores City Board of Education is comprised of a 5-member team appointed by the City Council.
 The purpose of the Gulf Shores City Board of Education is to work together with one voice toward one vision of creating exemplary learning experiences for the students of Gulf Shores.
 The School Board’s role is to provide governance and set policies for the district while abiding by Alabama education laws.

-Work Session Meetings will be held the first Thursday of every month at the Central Office Location at 4 p.m.
+Work Session Meetings will be held the first Thursday of every month at the Gulf Shores High School Library at 4 p.m.
 The purpose of these work sessions is to review and prioritize projects and goals for the Board.
 These meetings are open to the public.

 Regular School Board Meetings are held the second Thursday of every month at City Hall at 5 p.m.
 These meetings are open to the public.